jetstack/version-checker/README.md

 # version-checker

-version-checker is a Kubernetes utility for observing the current versions of images in use in the cluster, as well as the latest available upstream.
+version-checker is a Kubernetes utility for observing the current versions of images running in the cluster, as well as the latest available upstream.
 These checks get exposed as Prometheus metrics to be viewed on a dashboard, or _soft_ alert cluster operators.